MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-high-availability-hdfs-spark.md

 - HDFS name node
 - Livy and Yarn Resource Manager.

-Spark History, Job History and Hive metadata service are stateless services.
+Spark History, Job History, and Hive metadata service are stateless services.
 Zookeeper is not involved in ensuring the service health for these components.

 Deploying multiple replicas for these services results in enhanced scalability, reliability, and load balancing of the workloads between the available replicas.